dimanikulin/dimanikulin/incubator/WhereToPublish1.md

 For each story it provides a possibility to

 - select **A BLOG** and **ARTICLE SLUG**

-you add up yo 5 tags
+- add up to 5 tags

-GENERATE TABLE OF CONTENTS? yes
+- generate **TABLE OF CONTENTS**

-CUSTOM OG IMAGE  - Upload an image to display when your article is embedded online or on social network feeds
+- add **CUSTOM OG IMAGE**  - Upload an image to display when your article is embedded online or on social network feeds

-SEO TITLE (OPTIONAL) - The "SEO Title" will be shown in place of your Title on search engine results pages, such as a Google search.
+- fill up **SEO TITLE** - The "SEO Title" will be shown in place of your Title on search engine results pages, such as a Google search.
 SEO titles between 40 and 50 characters with commonly searched words have the best click-through-rates.

-SEO DESCRIPTION (OPTIONAL)
-The SEO Description will be used in place of your Subtitle on search engine results pages.
+- fill up **SEO DESCRIPTION**, The SEO Description will be used in place of your Subtitle on search engine results pages.
 Good SEO descriptions utilize keywords, summarize the article and are between 140-156 characters long.

-ARE YOU REPUBLISHING?
-Change the canonical URL of this article to the original article
+- say if **ARE YOU REPUBLISHING?** Change the canonical URL of this article to the original article

-SCHEDULE YOUR ARTICLE
-Select a publishing date/time (Based on your local time zone) Select a date
+- schedule publication - Select a publishing date/time (Based on your local time zone)

-PUBLISH ON A BACKDATE
+- select PUBLISH ON A BACKDATE

-Select a date

 DISABLE COMMENTS?
 This will hide the comments section below your article.